STUDENT MEDICAL SUMMIT

 3RD FEBRUARY 2018

-The COVID-19 pandemic has seen the summit move online for the first time this year, but we're still determined to bring you a great conference this year with the very best of student research, guest speakers and an interactive workshop.
+The COVID-19 pandemic has seen the Summit move online this year, but we're still determined to bring you a great conference this year with the very best of student research

 Posters detailing the research completed by students from across the island of Ireland will be on display in our poster gallery.